 Applications are now closed, we will not be accepting any further grant applicants at this time.

 In total $580,250 in CARES Act dollars have been allocated to this program, with $90,250 going to community organizations and $490,000 available for small businesses through $5,000 grants.

 We are diligently working to notify applicants who have been awarded the Economic Development Board Vitality Grant.
 Once the administrative work is done, and all awarded applicants have been notified, we will be able to provide a complete list of all awarded businesses and organizations on our website.

-Community organizations that will be receiving Vitality Grants include:
+Community organizations that received EDB Vitality Grants include:

 - Buckley Chamber

 - Camargo Professional Media Services LLC

 - Dashboards Skimboard Company LLC

 - Eatonville Chamber